GustafEnebog/sheldon/README.md

 Colour Scheme
 </span>

-The color scheme is very neutral where colors serve as much in the role of color coding as accent colors.
+The color scheme is very neutral where colors serve as much in the role of color coding as they do as accent colors.

 ![Color Schem all](images-for-readme/color-theme-all.jpg width="200" height="auto")